9 Sights in San José, Costa Rica (with Map and Images)

 The Metropolitan Cathedral of San José Spanish: Catedral Metropolitana is a cathedral in San José, Costa Rica, located on Calle Central and Avenues 2 and 4.
 The original cathedral was built in 1802 but was destroyed by an earthquake.

 The Plaza Cleto González Víquez is the largest of the squares in the city of San José, Costa Rica and is located in the Cathedral district.
-It was named in honor of the President of the Republic Cleto González Víquez.
+It was named in homage to the President of the Republic, Cleto González Víquez.

 La Sabana Metropolitan Park is located in downtown San José, Costa Rica.
 It is the country's largest and most significant urban park.
 La Sabana is considered "the lungs of San José" by Costa Ricans.